kumarsarvesh0224/PP_Music_store_data_analysis/README.md

 #Music store data analysis using MySQL

-We will be analyzing the dataset with SQL and help the store understand its business growth by answering some questions.
+We will be analyzing the dataset with MySQL and help the store understand its business growth by answering some questions.

 Schema